Will an AI Robot take your job ?

 The obvious problem is that these jobs are deemed as entry-level jobs for people who are not highly skilled.
 If you want to scare your kids into taking their education seriously, this is it – Study or you will be replaced by lines of code!

 Here is the BUT part of AI… If humans are no longer required to do manual repetitive work, it means that people are free to achieve more and be even more productive.
 AI will create new jobs – some of which don’t even exist today.
 Let’s take the motoring industry that is betting its future on self-driving cars.
 It needs engineers, code writers, out-of-the-box thinkers, designers, security specialists, concept builder etc. to make the self-driving car a reality on a mass scale.
-Retailers such as Amazon are experimenting with delivery of good via Drones and they will need skills to develop, research, build,deploy and manage these systems.
+Retailers such as Amazon are experimenting with the delivery of goods via Drones and they will need skills to develop, research, build, deploy and manage these systems.
 The Health Industry is experimenting with robotic surgeries and telemedicine.
 Cities are buying smart technology for more efficient management of their resources.
 All of these industries are based on automation and but still require humans to build and manage systems.

 AI will force repositioning

 As machines are being handed more tasks, people will need to reposition and becomes skilled in different areas.
 This is not a new phenomenon.
 Very few of us are farmers today but in our past most people were.
 As the machines came during the industrial revolution, people adapted and learned new skills to work in factories.
 Immigrants who landed in foreign countries after World Wars were forced to learn and develop new businesses ignoring what they did in their native home country.
 The same applies today as we are released from doing the grunt-work we can focus on productivity.

-So will machines takes jobs away that people can do? absolutely.
+So will machines take jobs away that people can do? absolutely.
 Will it lead to massive unemployment and the decay of society? probably not.
 While AI robots are coming, we are smart enough to see the trend and are able to train the next generation in different skills that will be required for that new future.